KG-Hopper: Empowering Compact Open LLMs with Knowledge Graph Reasoning via Reinforcement Learning: Related Work

 KBQA methods are broadly categorized as retrieval-based or semantic parsing-based.
 The former extract relevant KG subgraphs, while the latter translate questions into executable queries~\cite{zhang2019complex, gu-su-2022-arcaneqa}.
 Reinforcement learning (RL) has been used to explore multi-hop paths~\cite{xiong2017deeppath, das2018go}, though prior methods often struggle with efficiency and error accumulation.
 To address this, recent works incorporate LLMs for sub-question decomposition or as priors for guiding RL~\cite{zhao2024kg, zhang2025collaborative}.

-LLMs demonstrate stronger reasoning when prompted explicitly~\cite{wang2026llm,wei2022chain,wang2025automating}, and RL further enhances this via iterative reflection~\cite{zhu2025chain, guo2025deepseek}.
+Recent progress demonstrates that explicitly prompting LLMs to perform thinking before give an answer significantly enhances their problem-solving capabilities~\cite{wei2022chain, li2025system}.
+Reinforcement Learning has further strengthened these abilities by enabling LLMs to iteratively reflect and reason effectively~\cite{wang2024math, zhu2025chain}.
 While RL-augmented LLMs succeed in unstructured multi-hop retrieval~\cite{li2025webthinker}, KG reasoning remains more constrained, requiring alignment to discrete graph paths.
 This limits the applicability of open-ended reasoning and calls for structural-aware LLM integration.